Export Access data to see record updates (Database Compare)

-You want to see the changes in values between two versions of an Access database, but how can you do this?
-You've seen Microsoft Spreadsheet Compare, and you know it can compare values.
-Maybe you've used Microsoft Database Compare – if you have, you know it's designed to find changes in object design, macros, and VBA code, not value changes.
-There is a way, however, to use Spreadsheet Compare to spot the changes you're looking for.
+You might want to compare the values in two versions of an Access database.
+Microsoft Spreadsheet Compare can compare values, but Microsoft Database Compare is designed to find changes in object design, macros, and VBA code, not value changes.
+You can still use Spreadsheet Compare to find the value changes you're looking for.

-By exporting your Access data in both database files – either from a table, if it's exactly what you need, or from query results – to an Excel workbook, you can then run your workbooks through Spreadsheet Compare to see the differences.
+Export the Access data from each database file to an Excel workbook.
+You can export from a table if that's what you need, or from query results.
+Then run the workbooks through Spreadsheet Compare to see the differences.

 Export the Access data to workbooks